 Governments have heeded the call of civil society to formalize and expand their deliberations on lethal autonomous weapons systems next year.
 The decision taken today by 89 nations at the Convention on Conventional Weapons (CCW) to establish a Group of Governmental Experts brings the world another step closer towards a prohibition on the weapons.

 The decision by states at the CCW’s Fifth Review Conference to formalize the process on killer robots that the CCW started in November 2013 demonstrates progress as it moves to the next level of deliberations.
 Past Groups of Governmental Experts have led to negotiations of new CCW protocols.
-In 1995, nations at the CCW preemptively banned lasers that would permanently blind.
+In 1995, nations at the CCW preemptively banned blinding lasers.

 The Group of Governmental Experts on lethal autonomous weapons systems will meet for one week in either April or August (depending on UN finances) and again on 13-17 November 2017.
 This is the bare minimum required to demonstrate credible progress in the process to discuss questions relating to these future weapons that would select and attack targets without meaningful human control.